rephyr/SMFilePlayer/README.md

-## EtternaBot is a Windows-based bot framework for parsing and playing StepMania/Etterna `.sm` chart files with precise timing.
-It demonstrates chart parsing, timing synchronization, and simulated key input for rhythm games.
+## EtternaBot is a Windows-based bot framework for parsing and playing StepMania/Etterna `.sm` chart files.

 ## How It Works